WhatsApp Business API Pricing Explained (2026): Per-Message Rates After July 2025 Change

 United States:

 The full rate card is available in Meta's official documentation and updates periodically.
-The pattern is consistent: service conversations are always cheapest, marketing always most expensive.
+The pattern is consistent: service replies are free everywhere, marketing always most expensive.

 What this means in practice:

-Here is what WhatsApp API costs look like at different scales for a US-based business:
+Here is what WhatsApp API costs look like at different scales for a US-based business under the new per-message model.
+To run these numbers for your own volume and country, use our free WhatsApp API pricing calculator.

 Growth stage (5,000 inbound + 2,000 outbound marketing/month):